shathalshehri/Controlling-LED-using-Push-button/README.md

    - Ensure you have all the hardware components listed above.

 2. **Circuit Connection**:
-   - Refer to the circuit diagram (`LEDwPushButtonCode.png`) to correctly wire the push button and LED to your microcontroller.
+   - Refer to the setup image (`SetUp.JPG`) to correctly wire the push button and LED to your microcontroller.

 ## Getting Started with Arduino IDE